List of EastEnders characters introduced in 2001: Storylines

 In February 2002, Charlie receives news that Harry has died from a heart attack in Spain.
 Harry leaves Zoe £18,000 in his will, but when Zoe sees how much the idea of taking anything from Harry is upsetting Kat, she burns the cheque – saying she does not need his money.
 In January 2015, Kat's grandmother Mo Harris (Laila Morse) reveals to Harry's great-niece Stacey (Lacey Turner) that Kat has received a cheque from Harry's will for £19,500, which has been left unclaimed for a number of years.
 Mo gives the cheque to Kat, which causes Kat to become upset over the bad memories, but she refuses to mention it to anyone.
 After Kat contemplates whether cashing the cheque is a good idea, her husband Alfie Moon (Shane Richie) tells her to consider using it to make a fresh start for their children, she ponders it and later tears up the cheque in front of Alfie.
 Mo then decides to impersonate Kat and cashes the cheque for herself.
 It later emerges that Harry had abused other young girls when Kat is visited by a compensation lawyer requesting her to give a statement over the abuse.
-In May 2015, Kat visits the convent where she gave birth to Zoe in 1984 and it is revealed to the viewers that Kat, unknowingly, had in fact had twins, a girl and a boy – meaning Harry has another child, a son, Luke Slater aka Dermott Dolan.
+In May 2015, Kat visits the convent where she gave birth to Zoe in 1984 and it is revealed to the viewers that Kat, unknowingly, had in fact had twins, a girl and a boy – meaning Harry has another child, a son, Luke Slater, aka Dermott Dolan.
 Later that same day, the nun who had helped Kat when she gave birth, gives her advice which culminates in Kat finally giving the police a statement on Harry.

 Harry (played by Dale Hayes) appeared in a dream sequence, in an episode which focuses on the Slater family, on 25 December 2018.
+In October 2025, Zoe becomes the target of stalking.
+Her stalker plays old video footage of the Slaters from 1988 in the Vic which includes Harry (portrayed by Stephen Leask), upsetting Kat and Zoe.